 It is not uncommon to see companies perform well in the years after insiders buy shares.
 The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
 So shareholders might well want to know whether insiders have been buying or selling shares in Canadian Pacific Railway Limited (TSE:CP).

 What Is Insider Buying?

-Happily, we note that in the last year insiders paid CA$519k for 2.13k shares.
-On the other hand they divested 3.73k shares, for CA$1.0m.
-In total, Canadian Pacific Railway insiders sold more than they bought over the last year.
-The sellers received a price of around CA$268, on average.
-It’s not particularly great to see insiders were selling shares at below recent prices.
-Since insiders sell for many reasons, we wouldn’t put too much weight on it.
+Happily, we note that in the last year insiders paid CA$519k for 2125 shares.
+But they sold 16904 for CA$5.2m.
+All up, insiders sold more shares in Canadian Pacific Railway than they bought, over the last year.
 You can see the insider transactions (by individuals) over the last year depicted in the chart below.
 If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!

 For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.